ministryofjustice/dps-gradle-spring-boot/README.md

 Read the code!

-In the main you will probably need to know the following so you don't duplicate in your own build script:
+In the main you will probably need to know the following, so you don't duplicate in your own build script:

 #### The plugins and versions automatically applied by this plugin
 The class DpsSpringBootPlugin contains all 3rd party plugins that are applied by the DPS plugin - check there first.
 Then look in the file `build.gradle.kts` in the `dependencies/implementation` section.
 There you can find each plugin and its version.